MAcc Admission Requirements

 Minneapolis, MN 55455-0421

 The University of Minnesota reserves the right to require the submission of official transcripts or credentials any time during the admission review process.

-Three letters of recommendation are required from persons qualified to evaluate your most recent work and potential for graduate study.
-Letters of recommendation should be submitted online by your recommenders.
-Follow the instructions found in your online application for admission.
-We cannot accept recommendation letters mailed or faxed to our office.
+Two (2) letters of recommendation are required from persons qualified to evaluate your most recent work and potential for graduate study.
+These recommendations can be from any combination of academic and professional recommenders.

 The minimum score requirements for admission are: